-10 Things You Should Know About Using an Oil Furnace
+10 Things You Should Know About Using an Oil Boiler

 At Oil 4 Wales we know how important it is to look after your home, and that includes your heating, too!

-If you’re new to using an oil furnace, it might be a little intimidating.
+If you’re new to using an oil boiler, it might be a little intimidating.
 However, it’s nothing to be afraid of!
-Here are 10 things consumers should know about using an oil furnace as a heating solution.
+Here are 10 things consumers should know about using an oil boiler as a heating solution.

 If you live in Wales, you know that the cold is no joke.
 This past winter, a wave of chilly weather swept across Europe.
 Schools closed, traffic came to a halt, and some seminarians took to the streets to have snowball fights.

 And temperatures hovered around freezing and got as low as 15 degrees Celsius.